 Modern embedded analytics platforms such as Yellowfin offer additional sub-branding as part of their included white label analytics options.
 Sub-branding lets you apply multiple customized styles to your dashboards and reports for specially tailored experiences depending on who is accessing and using your application's analytics.

 Say you host a multi-tenant application where each tenant requires its own brand to be displayed: Yellowfin’s sub-branding enables you to define tenant-specific style sheets and images so you can provide a highly unique experience for each client organization.

-Next steps: See what white-label analytics (custom analytics) looks like in Yellowfin BI
+Next steps: See what white-label analytics (custom analytics) looks like with Yellowfin BI

-White labelling analytics to look as close to your software as possible should be easy as possible.
-Watch our walkthrough for product teams to see how Yellowfin makes customizing the look and feel of your analytics easy.
+White labeling analytics to look as close to your software as possible should be easy as possible.
+Learn more about how your teams can use Yellowfin to make customizing the look and feel of your white-label analytics seamless.